GRC Platform

 What stands out

-• Spark AI included across all tiers at no additional cost, with agentic (Newton) capabilities for autonomous GRC task execution
+• Spark AI embedded across all applications at no additional cost, including agentic task execution capabilities

 What to know before buying